Björn Höcke: Foreign affairs

 Höcke supports closer relations with Russia.
 He once said that if he ever became the German Chancellor, he would visit Russia in his first trip abroad.
 In a January 2023 video debate, Höcke said "Today, Russia — whether the mainstream media want to hear it or not — is a country which not only provokes negative associations but is also a country that hopes it could possibly be a pioneer for a world of free and sovereign states without hegemonic influence".

+At a state party conference of the Thuringian AfD at the end of 2022, Höcke described the right-wing Hungarian Prime Minister Viktor Orbán as a "role model"; he is "perhaps one of the last statesmen in Europe".
+Höcke described his election defeat in April 2026 as a "weakening of patriotic forces in Europe"; it is undoubtedly a setback in the short term.

 Immigration

 Regarding the 2015 European migrant crisis, Höcke opposed Germany's asylum policy, leading regular demonstrations in Erfurt against the federal government's asylum policy, which regularly attracted several thousand sympathizers.
 He opposes the euro, favoring a return to national currencies.
-He has been notably critical of the Made in Germany – Made by Vielfalt campaign.
+He has been critical of the Made in Germany – Made by Vielfalt campaign.

 He is reported to have declared that if Europe keeps on taking in immigrants, the African "reproductive behavior" will not change.
-In 2017, Höcke stated "dear young African men: for you there is no future and no home in Germany and in Europe!"
+In 2017, Höcke stated, "dear young African men: for you there is no future and no home in Germany and in Europe!"